 Summer Food Service Program

-Established since 1975, the Summer Food Service Program (SFSP) provides free meals to children so they may receive the same high quality nutrition during school vacations that they get in school cafeterias during the school year.
+Established since 1975, the Summer Food Service Program (SFSP) provides free meals to children from low income families so they may receive the same high quality nutrition during school vacations that they get in school cafeterias during the school year.
 Continued nutrition helps children return to school after summer ready to learn.

 What is Summer Food Service Program?

 The SFSP is a federally funded program operated nationally by the U.S. Department of Agriculture and administered in Pennsylvania by the Department of Education.
-Non-profit organizations with summer programs may sponsor the program and receive reimbursement for qualifying meals served to eligible children if served at approved SFSP sites.
+Non-profit organizations may sponsor the program and receive reimbursement for qualifying meals served to eligible children.

 There is a great need for the SFSP, particularly in those areas of the Commonwealth where many children are eligible for free or reduced price school meals.